 How far in advance should I book my wedding florist?

-Book your florist AT LEAST 3-6 months ahead of your wedding date.
+Book your florist AT LEAST 3-6 months ahead of your date.

 Can I expect delivery to be an additional cost?